JunaidZulfiqar07/DAY-11-AI-Research-Assistant/README.md

 The frontend communicates with the production n8n webhook.

-API keys and sensitive credentials should **never be exposed inside frontend JavaScript**.
+**Never expose API keys or sensitive credentials in frontend JavaScript.**

-Use n8n credentials or secure server-side configuration for API authentication.
+Tavily and other API credentials should be securely configured on the backend/n8n side using appropriate credentials or secure environment configuration.

 ---